return42/sphkerneldoc/linux_src_doc/include/drm/drm_property_h.rst

         properties are not exposed to legacy userspace.

     DRM_MODE_PROP_IMMUTABLE
-        Set for properties where userspace cannot be changed by userspace.
+        Set for properties whose values cannot be changed by userspace.
 The kernel is allowed to update the value of these properties.
-This is generally used to expose probe state to usersapce, e.g. the EDID, or the connector path property on DP MST sinks.
+This is generally used to expose probe state to userspace, e.g. the EDID, or the connector path property on DP MST sinks.

 name